 Lectranal® is a clinically proven natural product for allergic reactions such as seasonal and perennial allergic rhinitis.

-It is based on proprietary astragalus extract with a targeted composition which relieves allergy symptoms by balancing the immune system’s response to common allergens.
+It is based on a proprietary astragalus extract with targeted composition which relieves allergy symptoms by balancing the immune system’s response to common allergens.
 Lectranal® can be used as a prophylactic as well as after the onset of the allergy to relieve the symptoms.

 Animal gene studies suggest that Lectranal® aims specifically at the imbalance of the immune system that triggers the overproduction of substances causing allergy symptoms.

 A change in relb gene activity is noted in Th1 cells.
 This could affect numerous reactions, which via IFN-gamma: